KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 - What is the Book about?
 (History, Politics, ...)
 - Is it interesting or worth your attention?

+## Note Taking

+If you can or want, write into the book

 # References

 [# How to Analyze Books like a Renaissance Scholar](https://www.youtube.com/watch?v=r6RdMSYSQDE)